Envirometrix/PredictiveSoilMapping/01-Introduction.md

 The nature of a soil variable determines how the attribute is modeled and presented on a map in PSM.
-Some soil variables are normally described as discrete entities (or classes), but classes can also be depicted as a continuous quantities on a map in the form of probabilities or memberships
+Some soil variables are normally described as discrete entities (or classes), but classes can also be depicted as continuous quantities on a map in the form of probabilities or memberships
 [@DeGruijter1997Geoderma; @McBratney2003Geoderma; @Kempen2009Geoderma; @Odgers201130].
 For example, a binary soil variable (e.g. the presence/absence of a